Richard Cooke (archaeologist): Career

-Among his areas of concentration were zooarchaeology and the "Greater Coclé semiotic tradition" of central Panama.
+After receiving his doctorate, Cooke returned to Panama where he participated in a number of research and contract field excavations throughout the 1970s.
+Cooke was a specialist primarily in zooarchaeology and typology of ceramic styles of the "Greater Coclé semiotic tradition" of central Panama.
+To enable improved identification of faunal remains from archaeology sites in Panama, Cooke established a modern reference collection of fauna species of tropical America.
 He did extensive research on ancient fishing.
-He was also interested in Panamanian paleoecology, the original settlement of the tropical-forest region of the Americas, the development of agriculture, and general social development in the area.
+He was also interested in Panamanian paleoecology, the original peopling and settlement of the tropical-forest region of the Americas, the development of agriculture, and general social development in the area.
 For some ten years, he led an archaeological project in Cerro Juan Díaz.
-His contributions to Central American archaeology were celebrated in a conference held in San José, Costa Rica, in 2017: "Tras una Herencia Cultural Milenaria: Contribuciones de Richard Cooke a la Arqueología del Área Istmo- Colombiana".